Tanujarora100/Devops-Interview-Notes/Devops-Notes/Linux/Storage/Local-Storage.md

   sudo parted /dev/sdX
   ```
   - Enter `resizepart NUMBER END` to resize a partition.
+  - Parted does not need the deletion of the partition by fdisk does.

 - **Resizing with `fdisk`** (requires deletion and recreation):
   ```bash